-Choosing carpet with the right properties for use throughout a project is essential.
+Choosing a carpet with the right properties, certifications and specification for use throughout a project is essential.
 While one carpet might be suitable for high traffic areas, for example, another might be more suitable for areas where acoustics are an issue.

 - Underfoot comfort

 - Wear resistance

 - Colour fastness